-This April, UserGuiding had the opportunity to present findings on the topic of senior-friendly What is user onboarding?
-User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…. to a team from Google.
+This April, UserGuiding had the opportunity to present findings on the topic of senior-friendly user onboarding to a team from Google.
 The presentation focused on senior users’ relationship with technology, and how innovative user onboarding strategies can help.

 What are some of the challenges associated with onboarding older users?

 How do seniors perceive technology and what obstacles get in the way of their adoption?

 Why do we believe elderly users can benefit from a solid onboarding experience?

 Those are some of the questions we tackled in an article dedicated to Senior Friendly Technology Onboarding a few months ago.

 The post caught the attention of a team at Google, and we were invited to hold a presentation, showcasing our findings and engaging in a conversation on the topic.

 In order to help contextualize the conversation and address the questions from the team at Google, the presentation revolved around three axises: